What is the time commitment for 2L members?

 Will ranking the Columbia Law Review first hurt my chances at making it onto another journal?

 No. The Law School uses a computerized system to match 1Ls with CLS journals.
 Because of the way the system works, it is essential that all 1Ls applying to the Review rank it first.
 Student Services finalizes the matches for Review members before all other journals, so if you are not accepted or decline an offer to join, Student Services will match you as if you did not apply to the Review.
-Other journals will not know that you ranked the Review first.

 What if I can’t make it back for Orientation?